Saluki-scribe/liri-node-app/README.md

 # liri-node-app

-**An app that takes in four different commands, outputs api data to the terminal, and logs that data to a file**
+**An app that takes in four different commands, outputs api data to the terminal, and logs that data to a txt file**

 1. 'my-tweets' and 'spotify-this-song'